escarborough7/AIA-Capstone-2024/README.md

 1.**Find a dataset**: We used Kaggle to find a dataset that fit the problem we wanted to solve.
 	-The project will review the data: https://www.kaggle.com/datasets/dhanushnarayananr/credit-card-fraud

-	-This data was chosen for its size, recentness, and variable interpretability.
+	This data was chosen for its size, recentness, and variable interpretability.

-	-The columns/variables are labeled in a manner that would be understood as to what it represented.
+	The columns/variables are labeled in a manner that would be understood as to what it represented.
 There were many other data sets but they unfortunately did not have labeled columns and thus would have made it difficult to interpret and present as a solution to a hypothetical problem.

 2.**Exploratory Data Analysis**: Combed through the dataset and did basic EDA to get an understanding of the data we were working with and how to best go about creating a model.

 3.**Data Preparation**:

 	-Clean the data

 	-Normalize and Standardize the dataset

 	-Add a unique ID in the form of transaction numbers to each of the records

 1.**Model Selection**: Various machine learning models are defined including:

 	-Logistic Regression

 	-Decision Trees

 	-Principal Component Analysis (PCA)

 2.**Handling Imbalance using Oversampling Techniques**: Used SMOTE to handle class imbalance within our dataset